 The practice team understood the importance of obtaining and recording patients' consent to treatment.
 The dentists gave patients information about treatment options and the risks and benefits of these so they could make informed decisions.
+Written treatment plans with costs were given to all patients.
+Consent forms were given to patients who required more complex treatment.
 Patients confirmed their dentist listened to them and gave them clear information about their treatment.

 The practice's consent policy included information about the Mental Capacity Act 2005.
-The team understood their responsibilities under the act when treating adults who may not be able to make informed decisions.
-Dentist were also aware of Gillick competence, by which a child under the age of 16 years of age may give consent for themselves.
+The team understood their responsibilities under the Act when treating adults who may not be able to make informed decisions.
+The policy also referred to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves.
 The staff were aware of the need to consider this when treating young people under 16 years of age.